Hesselink strata in small characteristic and Lusztig-Xue pieces: Hesselink strata and Lusztig--Xue pieces

 Retain the assumptions of \ref{4.6} and suppose that $p=2$ and $L'$ is of type ${\rm F_4}$.
 Since this case has already been treated in [\cite{Vog}], our goal here is to offer a different proof.
-Recall from \ref{4.6} that the Hesselink stratum of $\NN(\fl')$ has more than one orbit and $L'$ is of type ${\rm B}_2$, ${\rm B_3}$ or ${\rm C_3}$.
+In view of our remarks in \ref{4.6} we may assume that the Hesselink stratum of $\NN(\fl')$ has more than one orbit and $L'$ is of type ${\rm B}_2$, ${\rm B_3}$ or ${\rm C_3}$.
 The tables in [\cite{Hes78a}] show that in these cases $\fl'$ has a unique new distinguished nilpotent orbit.